cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P9: "So it's like, like not too ensemble-y, I would say, with only like two dimensions."
     - P9: thinks in terms of IVs "So I think the ensemble part of this is that we're recording this thing for, well, looking at our benchmark for three different test cases and a bunch of different threads.
 So yeah, it's only like two dimensions.
 In this case, it's over three, if you consider that we're doing this over a period of time.
 So we're looking at data in the past and tell us developing now."
     - P10 implied by the number of factors listed

   - Outcome not the data
     - P6 draws outcome plots
     - P8 "And, you know, and I want to be able to infer something about the collection of runs, right?
 And not just, you know, it might be nice to look at one individual, but really, this is this is really more about the ensemble than it is any single individual."
     - P8: ensemble is performance timing data from multiple runs of physics simulation

+  - A process
+    - P6 discusses filtering and reductions when asked to describe [EnsembleAPI] object.
+    - P10 "But the idea being that we have the tuning and the variant captured within our [EnsembleAPI]  object.
+Right now, we've been capturing the metadata, or the variant into the metadata.
+But I think there's this further to this further, more fine grained specification that we're trying to get after where we're putting tuning also into the metadata.
+So that we can then filter , you know, basically create sub-[EnsembleAPI] that are based on the variant and the tuning together."

   - Supports multiple studies
     - P8 "Yeah, my Python is pretty, pretty awful.
 But it does show the kind of, at least for me, and and the kind of workflows that I, in particular want to do with \[EnsembleAPI] with which these are the scaling workflows, right?
 Weak scaling, strong scaling, throughput studies, right? "

 ### Pieces of the EnsembleAPI were forgotten.

   - For each participant and each EnsembleAPI piece, list when, if ever, the